Robert-van-Engelen/Forth850/README.md

 You can write Forth source code in the built-in TEXT editor and read it back into Forth850 with the [TEXT](examples/TEXT.FTH) word.

-A larger "full version" forth850-full.wav is included with [additional words](#additional-words-included-with-the-full-version), including single precision floating point math words implemented with a new and efficient [Z80 floating point math](#z80-floating-point-math-routines) library
+A larger "full version" (work in progress) forth850-full.wav is included with [additional words](#additional-words-included-with-the-full-version), including single precision floating point math words implemented with a new and efficient [Z80 floating point math](#z80-floating-point-math-routines) library